 The Negev is the southern part of Israel which comprises 60% of the land, but only 8% of the country’s population.
 In recent years, the Negev has become a popular destination for foodies and wine-lovers alike, as it offers boutique wineries and exemplary food.
 Just as the Negev itself is underdeveloped when compared to the rest of the country, very few groups offer culinary tours in the Negev, though you can find wine tours by other companies, such as My Israel Wine Tours.
 An overnight tour, here you will visit local hot springs, as well as explore the UNESCO incense route and visit a Nabatean ruin.

 Culinary tourism in Israel is booming and continues to grow year after year, and organizations are continuously offering new and exciting tours of the country.
 Tours are offered in both English and Hebrew, as these tours are also frequented by Israelis.
-For more information about how you can apply for a culinary trip of Birthright Israel, visit our website.
+For more information about how you can apply, visit our birthright registration page.